Table of Contents

 … and many more!
 Click here for our full roster of world-class MBA admissions coaches.

-Chicago Booth’s MBA curriculum is rooted in the fundamental fields of business: accounting, economics, psychology, sociology, and statistics.
+The MBA degree curriculum at Booth is rooted in the fundamental fields of business: accounting, economics, psychology, sociology, and statistics.

 LEAD

-- Booth begins the LEAD program with Orientation+ (O+), a two-week orientation to life at Booth organized by second-year student facilitators.
+- Booth begins the LEAD program with Orientation+ (O+), a two-week orientation organized by second-year student facilitators.
 LEAD will continue through the first quarter of classes

-- For evening and weekend MBA programs, LEAD provides foundational leadership concepts and frameworks to help you succeed, grow and continue developing as a leader during your time at Booth
+- For evening and weekend MBA programs, LEAD provides foundational leadership concepts and frameworks to help you succeed, grow and continue developing as a leader during your MBA experience

-- For Executive MBA students, the LEAD course begins during the Kick-Off week in June, in Chicago, and ends during the first International Week of the Summer Quarter, in London
+- For students in the Executive MBA program, the LEAD course begins during the Kick-Off week in June, in Chicago, and ends during the first International Week of the Summer Quarter, in London

-- If you are an Executive MBA student, LEAD focuses on increasing self-awareness and key leadership skills
+- LEAD for the Executive MBA program focuses on increasing self-awareness and key leadership skills

-- Beyond the LEAD course, Booth encourages Executive MBA students to join one-on-one and small group executive coaching sessions, as well as participate in assessments of leadership, professional development workshops, and other events
+- Beyond the LEAD course, EMBA students are encouraged to join one-on-one and small group executive coaching sessions, as well as participate in assessments of leadership, professional development workshops, and other events

 - Financial Accounting